 In a Maine master’s degree, you can expect the same core coursework as the online graduate certificate, followed by plenty of opportunities to specialize.
 For example:

-- UNE’s online Master of Science in Health Informatics takes two years to complete, with electives in areas such as consumer informatics, healthcare finance and economics, and user experience.
+• UNE’s online Master of Science in Health Informatics offers electives in areas such as consumer informatics, healthcare finance and economics, and user experience.

 Data Science Scholarships in Maine